ibm-cloud-docs/watson-assistant/webhook-post.md

 ## Example 2
 {: #webhook-post-example-translate-back}

 This example shows you how to translate a message response back to the customer's language.
-It works only if you perform the steps in [Example 2](/docs/watson-assistant?topic=watson-assistant-webhook-pre#webhook-pre-example-translate) to define a pre-message webhook that translates the original message into English.
+It works only if you perform the steps in [Example 2](webhook-pre.md#webhook-pre-example-translate) to define a pre-message webhook that translates the original message into English.

 Define a sequence of web actions in IBM Cloud Functions.
 The first action in the sequence checks for the language of the original incoming text, which you stored in a context variable named `original_input` in the pre-message webhook code.
 The second action in the sequence translates the dialog response text from English into the original language that was used by the customer.

 In the pre-message webhook configuration page, the following values are specified:

 - **URL**: `https://your-webhook-url/`
-- **Secret**: none
 - **Header name**: Content-Type
 - **Header value**: application/json